Erythropotamos: Geography

 The source of the river is in the eastern Rhodope Mountains in the western Evros regional unit, Greece, near the village Mikro Dereio.
 It crosses the border with Bulgaria near Gorno Lukovo in the Ivaylovgrad municipality, and forms the Greek-Bulgarian border for several kilometers.
 It crosses back into Greece between the villages Siv Kladenets and Alepochori.
 It passes the villages Metaxades, Ladi, Mani and Koufovouno before flowing into the Evros just beyond Didymoteicho.

 Its largest tributary is the Byala reka ("white river") in Bulgaria, which flows into the Luda reka near the village Odrintsi.

 Hydrology

-The Erythropotamos River basin covers an area of approximately 1,618.5 km², with most of it in Greece's Thrace region and a smaller part in Bulgaria.
+The Erythropotamos River basin covers an area of approximately 1,618.5 km^{2}, with most of it in Greece's Thrace region and a smaller part in Bulgaria.
 The region's geological formations include orthogneisses, augen gneisses, pegmatites, marbles, amphibolites, and sediments.
 Elevations range from 16 meters to 1,258 meters above mean sea level, with a predominantly hilly terrain.